 What can you build and deliver?
 Whatever you can imagine.

-In reality, you travelled in a vehicle that's practically a portable data centre, and you arrived courtesy of software.
+In reality, you traveled in a vehicle that's practically a portable data center, and you arrived courtesy of software.
 Millions of lines of code engineered in make your journey safer and more efficient.
 And all of your products and services smarter.

 More than ever, products have multiple purposes.
 New technologies emerge every day that enable us to keep pushing the boundaries of the possible.

 Manufacturers in every industry are integrating software and electrical and mechanical engineering, and adopting a systems engineering approach to product development.
 They are interconnecting new smarter products with IT systems to deliver smarter, differentiated business services and to create new opportunities for innovative new services, increasingly connecting people and things in places and organizations around the world.

 A new kind of challenge requires innovative solutions

 Gone are the days when a car was just a car.
 The marketplace is evolving, changing in ways companies didn't have to consider in decades past: